izsolnay/Ancient_NLP/README.md

 * To discover whether modern NLP tools and predictive algorithms can provide insights into ancient text corpora

 ### Questions to answer
-* Will modern subjectivity and polarity evaluations align with ancient sensibilities
+* Will modern subjectivity and polarity evaluations align with ancient sensibilities?
-* Will counts and weights either confirm known emphases or provide unexpected patterns
+* Will counts and weights either confirm known emphases or provide unexpected patterns?
-* Will a supervised binary predictive model be able to differentiate between genre of texts, texts featuring different gods, or featuring different persons
+* Will a supervised binary classification model be able to differentiate between genre of texts, texts featuring different gods, or featuring different persons?
-* Will an unsupervised clustering model be able to differentiate between genre of texts, texts featuring different gods, or featuring different persons
+* Will an unsupervised clustering model be able to differentiate between genre of texts, texts featuring different gods, or featuring different persons?

 ### Deliverables
+This project has six project notebooks, two appendices, and two py files.\
-This project has five notebooks.
-Each notebook has an accompanying report
+Each notebook has an accompanying report.

+### Notebook Highlights
 #### *NLP section*
 * **Notebook Part I: Extensive EDA**
 >Cleaning, wrangling, statistical analyses, and visualizations of data set\
->A description of contents and discussion of why certain transformations were made
+>An overview of the dataset's components accompanied by an analysis of the rationale behind specific transformations applied

 * **Notebook Part II: Sentiment**
->Used regex extensively to prepare text for analyses\
+>Regex extensively employed to prepare text for analyses\
->Used TextBlob and Vader to acquire scores\
+>Acquired scores with TextBlob and Vader\
->Aggregated results by genre and featured god; created visuals
+>Aggregated results by genre and featured god
+>Created visuals

 * **Notebook Part III: Counts, Frequency, and Weights**
->Tokenized and lemmatized text for analysis using NLTK and regex\
+>Tokenized and lemmatized text for analysis using NLTK sent_tokenize, WordNetLemmatizer, and Regex\
->Calculated feature `word count`\
+>Calculated the word count for each feature (`word count`)\
->Created top five words dictionary by count\
+>Compiled a dictionary of the top five words based on their frequency\
->Created top five weighted bi-grams dictionary\
+>Developed a dictionary of the top five weighted bi-grams\
->Created top five weighted 3>4 gram dictionary\
+>Created a dictionary of the top five weighted n-grams (3 to 4 words)\
->Aggregated by genre, god, and person
+>Aggregated data by genre, deity, and individual

+* **Notebook Part IV: Balancing Data Set**
+>Applied NLTK sent_tokenize function on `cleaned_text` to generate `sentence_count`\
+>Created binary target variable `is_hymn` derived from `b_category`\
+>Balanced data through minor recategorization\
+>Employed Regex findall() to assess percentage of breaks in texts and eliminated problematic entries\
+>Utilized Gensim to extract and summarize texts exceeding 1200 words\
+>Produced `lemmatized_summaries` for further analysis using WordNetLemmatizer

 #### *Machine Learning Section with Tokenization*
-* **Notebook Part IV: Random Forest and XGBoost models**
+* **Notebook Part V: Random Forest and XGBoost models**
 > Created hstack feature that includes new features: `top_word_freq`, `divine_power_count`, and `divine_power_weighted`\
-> Collinearity Assessment, calculating VIF and generating a Pearson correlation coefficient matrix\
+> Collinearity Assessment: calculated VIF and generated a Pearson correlation coefficient matrix\
 > Configured CountVectorizer to produce a feature matrix that captures 2-grams and 3-grams\
 > Constructed a Random Forest model using both training and validation datasets\
 > Developed an XGBoost model using both training and validation datasets\
-> Assessed model performance by creating confusion matrices, plotting ROC curves and calculating AUC scores, and plotting a Precision-Recall Curve\
+> Assessed model performance: created confusion matrices, plotted ROC curves and calculated AUC scores, and plotted Precision-Recall Curve\
 > Extracted feature importance metrics for both models\
 > Evaluated the superior model using test data to assess its performance

 * **Notebook Part V: K-means clustering model**
+>Being built

 #### *Appendices*
 * **Appendix a: Word Clouds**
->Used WordCloud to create multiple word clouds by genre, god, and person
+>Generated multiple word clouds by genre, god, and person with WordCloud

 * **Appendix b: Hypothesis Testing**
->Performed 3 two-sample hypothesis tests (t-tests) to ascertain if there is a statistically significant difference or a random sampling occurrence in mean by target variable `is_hymn` and the features: `word_count`, `whole_polarity`, and `whole_subjectivity`
+>Performed 3 two-sample hypothesis tests (t-tests) using Scipy’s stats.ttest_ind() to ascertain if there is a statistically significant difference or a random sampling occurrence in means by target variable `is_hymn` and the features: `word_count`, `whole_polarity`, and `whole_subjectivity`

 ### What this is
 An experiment using modern NLP tools and predictive algorithms on texts in translation